Bbemol/ngx-blockly-sample/README.md

 This repository is a simple example of using ngx-blockly, an angular wrapper around google's blockly library.
 It includes a custom block example.

-NGX Blockly repository: [ngx-blockly](https://github.com/roroettg/ngx-blockly) Follow their steps if you want it to work.
+NGX Blockly repository: [ngx-blockly](https://github.com/roroettg/ngx-blockly)

+Follow their steps if you want it to work on your own project.

 ## Init
 Run `yarn` or `npm install`